ahwash ⴰⵃⵡⴰⵛ

 Accessibility

 The practice of Aḥwash is an example that not only the verbal layer of music can convey knowledge.
 Qualities such as communality, rootedness, independence within interconnectedness, as well as balance—in every sense of the word—can be practiced, understood, and embodied through music and dance.
-Aḥwash, possessing all these characteristics, seems to be particularly accessible to people of varying abilities and from different cultural backgrounds.
+Aḥwash posessing all these characteristic, is also a practice that welcomes participants of all musical and cultural backgrounds.

 LINKS